What Are the Job Duties of a Test Engineer?

 Test engineering is the process of designing a product so it can be tested and making sure it is tested appropriately.
 When testing a computer or complex electronic assembly, this can be a difficult job.
 Testing requires three things:

-- Knowing what component or machine you are testing
+- Knowing the component or machine you are testing

 - Knowing which tests can provide the information you need